awesomerank/awesomerank.github.io/lists/unixorn/awesome-zsh-plugins.md

 * [darkblood-modular ★1 ⏳2Y](https://github.com/InAnimaTe/darkblood-modular) - This version of the popular [darkblood](https://github.com/BinaryMuse/oh-my-zsh/blob/binarymuse/themes/darkblood.zsh-theme) theme has been enhanced with a near complete rewrite enabling modularity and a few new features.
 * [delta-prompt ★3](https://github.com/cusxio/delta-prompt) - A minimal ZSH prompt.
 * [dexter ★1](https://github.com/shvenkat/zsh-theme-dexter) - A theme with an emphasis on the right side (hence the name) of the terminal.
+* [dp ★0](https://github.com/davidparsson/zsh-dp-theme) - Low contrast theme that shows current git branch, if the repository is dirty and the value of `$PYENV_VERSION`.
-* [dissonance ★0](https://github.com/RyanScottLewis/theme-dissonance-zsh) - Comes with custom LSCOLORS and LS_COLORS settings files, works with both dark and light terminal themes.
+* [dissonance ★0 ⏳1Y](https://github.com/RyanScottLewis/theme-dissonance-zsh) - Comes with custom LSCOLORS and LS_COLORS settings files, works with both dark and light terminal themes.
 * [dmx ★1](https://github.com/domix/dmx.zsh-theme) - Optimized for dark terminal windows.
 * [dracula ★16](https://github.com/dracula/zsh) - A dark theme for Atom, Alfred, Chrome DevTools, iTerm, Sublime Text, Textmate, Terminal.app, Vim, Xcode, ZSH.
 * [dragon ★4](https://github.com/sabertazimi/dragon-zsh-theme) - Minimalistic, includes git status information.